jdi-docs/jdi-light/source/includes/_documentation.md

-Then the "Jdi Text" css "font-size" equals to "14px" Then the "Jdi Text" css "font-family" contains "Source Sans Pro" Then the "Jdi Text" css "font-family" matches to "(.*)sans-serif"
+Then the "Jdi Text" css "font-size" equals to "14px" Then the "Jdi Text" css "font-family" contains "Source Sans Pro" Then the "Jdi Text" css "font-family" matches to "(.*)sans-serif" Then the "Jdi Text" is enabled

-BDD example:
+Then the "Jdi Text" is disabled
+Then the "Jdi Text" is displayed
+Then the "Jdi Text" disappears
+Then the "Jdi Text" is hidden
+Then the "Jdi Text" does not appear
+Then the "Jdi Text" does not appear during "5" seconds

+Scenario example for Text:

     Scenario: Text validation test
         Given I open "Html5 Page"
         Then the "Jdi Text" is enabled
         Then the "Jdi Text" text contains "Powerful Framework for UI"

 ```
 Validations:<br>